FroeMic/TUM-IN-Protein-Prediction-1/lectures/14-alignments-2.md

 # Note: The Midnight-Zone is, where most proteins of similar structure sit
 ```

+Going deeper into the Twilight-Zone, the following results are to be expected:

+1. True Positives go up in absolute numbers
+2. False positive increase \(drastically\) in absolute numbers

 **Question:** Why is it interesting to find similar proteins out of the Twilight / Midnight Zone?